-WHEREAS, The elected representatives of the Lincoln Heights Neighborhood Council received numerous requests from residents about possible funding for Avenue 26 Night Market to provide waste management services and sanitary facilities such as hand washing stations and public toilets to serve the thousands of visitors.
-That market was at the prosed site for the Northeast Car Show.
-The city closed the site and moved the market but has still not provided facilities to serve the People.
+WHEREAS, The elected representatives of the Lincoln Heights Neighborhood Council received numerous requests from residents about possible funding for Avenue 26 Night Market to provide waste management and sanitary facilities such as hand washing stations and public toilets to serve the thousands of visitors.
+The city closed the site and moved the market.
+In hindsight, it appears that CD1 did have the funds all along but chose not to provide such amenities.
+Those amenities were important during a pandemic for the health of our community.

 WHEREAS, The residents and their elected representatives of the Lincoln Heights Neighborhood Council do not approve of council member Gil Cedllo reallocating \$26,000. to fund the Gil Cedillo Latin Jazz festival which is already fully funded.
-This festival coincides with his 2022 CD1 campaign and is a publicity event branded with his name.
+This festival coincides with the councilman's 2022 CD1 campaign and is a publicity event branded with his name.

-NOW, THEREFORE, The residents and their elected representatives of the Lincoln Heights Neighborhood Council demand that LA City Council Member Gil Cedillo allocate the \$26,000 DCA Developer Art Funds intended for Lincoln Heights to fund sanitary facilities for Ave 26 Night Market and use those funds for Lincoln Heights cultural events to serve our 39,000 stakeholders.
+NOW, THEREFORE, The residents and their elected representatives of the Lincoln Heights Neighborhood Council request that LA City Council Member Gil Cedillo allocate the \$26,000 DCA Developer Art Funds to actual Lincoln Heights cultural events that serve our 39,000 stakeholders.
 These funds come from developers who are a threat to the health, safety and welfare of our community, and they should not be used to promote local politicians.
 Arts funds are to enrich the lives of communities who pay a price with aforementioned development.
 That price being displacement and cultural erasure.